drsezzer/drsezzer.github.io/index.md

 </p>
 <hr>

 <p>&nbsp;&nbsp;&nbsp;&nbsp; The propensity of LLMs to portray humanlike behaviour fascinates me.
-Since the publication of the Willowbrook report, I have continued to explore the capacity of generative agents to mimic human behaviour... exploring their ability to maintain believable and consistent persona's, their capacity to make human-like mistakes, and their (in)ability to get angry!</p>
+Since the publication of the <a href="https://cetas.turing.ac.uk/publications/welcome-willowbrook">Willowbrook</a> report, I have continued to explore the capacity of generative agents to mimic human behaviour... exploring their ability to maintain believable and consistent personas, their capacity to make human-like mistakes, and their (in)ability to get angry!</p>

 <p align=center><img src="https://drsezzer.github.io/willowbrook1.png" /><br>
 <small>DALLE-3 generated image of Willowbrook</small></p>